gopro/OpenGoPro/docs/tutorials/_bash-tutorials/tutorial.md

 Device DF:34:ED:D1:DA:E8 GoPro 0456
 ```

+{% tip %}
-{% tip It is now no longer necessary to pair on subsequent connections. %}
+It is now no longer necessary to pair on subsequent connections.
+{% endtip %}

 ## Enable Notifications

 {% tabs notifications %}
 {% tab notifications Enter Gatt Menu %}

-As specified in the [Open GoPro Bluetooth API]({% link specs/ble.md %}#sending-and-receiving-messages), we must enable notifications for a given characteristic
+As specified in the [Open GoPro Bluetooth API]({% link specs/ble.md %}#sending-and-receiving-messages), we
-to receive responses from it.
-First, let's enter the `gatt` submenu:
+must enable notifications for a given characteristic to receive responses from it.
+First, let's enter the
+`gatt` submenu:

 ```console
 [GoPro 0456]# menu gatt